Tanda Dam

 Tanda Lake is a protected site under the Ramsar Convention, an international treaty for the conservation and sustainable utilization of wetlands.
 It was included as a Ramsar site on 23 July 1976.
 The lake is home to migratory birds from Siberia and the Caspian during winter.

 Incident

-On 29 January 2023, 49 children and two adults drowned when their boat capsized on the dam.
+On 29 January 2023, 49 children and two adults drowned when their boat capsized in the lake.
 The boat they were travelling on was carrying people on a daytrip from a local madrassa when it overturned.